garage44/garage44/packages/malkovich/docs/adr/index.md

-# Garage44 AI Decision Records (ADRs)
+# Architecture Decision Records (ADRs)

-This directory contains **AI-optimized Decision Records** that document architectural decisions and enable LLMs to understand patterns, extrapolate principles, and maintain architectural consistency.
+This directory contains **AI-optimized Architecture Decision Records** that document architectural decisions and enable LLMs to understand patterns, extrapolate principles, and maintain architectural consistency.

 ## What are AI Decision Records?